Travel Photography Camera & Lens

 Travel Photography accessories

-Travel photography accessories is what fills up the other half of our camera bag.
+Travel photography accessories are what fills up the other half of our camera bag.
 Most of these items are to enhance photography and videos.

 Carbon Fiber Tripod

 For our Instagram Salt in our Hair, we created couple-travel photography.
 A tripod comes in handy to create these type of photos or long exposure shots to get that silky water or stars in the sky.